rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 ![Architecture Diagram](https://raw.github.com/rogueleaderr/definitive_guide_to_django_deployment/master/django_deployment_diagram.png)

-Basically, users send HTTP requests to your webserver, which are intercepted and routed by the nginx webserver.
-Requests for dynamic content will be routed to your WSGI server (Gunicorn) and requests for static content will be served directly off the file system.
+Basically, users send HTTP requests to your server, which are intercepted and routed by the nginx webserver program.
+Requests for dynamic content will be routed to your WSGI server (Gunicorn) and requests for static content will be served directly off the server's file system.
 Gunicorn has a few helpers, memcached and celery, which respectively offer a cache for repetitive tasks and an asynchronous queue for long-running tasks.